Meng-zmy/cse15l-lab-reports/lab-report4/lab-report-4-week-8.md

 # Lab Report 4

-*This is the [my MarkdownParse repo](https://github.com/Meng-zmy/markdown-parser-new.git) and this is [reviewed MarkdownParse repo](https://github.com/ima-quack/markdown-parser.git).*
+*Here is the some repos that will be used in this lab report.
+This is the [my MarkdownParse repo](https://github.com/Meng-zmy/markdown-parser-new.git) and this is [reviewed MarkdownParse repo](https://github.com/ima-quack/markdown-parser.git).*

 ## Snippet 1

+Here is the raw text for the snippet 1:
 ```
 `[a link`](url.com)